 What should I take into account when entering a shared flat in Reykjavík?

-You have to keep in mind that each of your flatmates will have different lifestyles, so you have to go with an open mind.
-Above all, try to have transparent communication to understand each other and avoid possible problems.
+Remember that your flatmates may have different lifestyles, so approach the situation with an open mind.
+Ensure transparent communication to understand each other and avoid potential conflicts.